Money and Advice

 Our Student Money Advisers are available to support our students during the Covid-19 crisis.
 For specific advice for students affected financially by the crisis, please encourage your students to call 0113 812 5593 or request a call back via the link below.

-Every effort has been made to ensure that this factsheet is accurate up to 20th May 2020 from the information currently available, however, this is a fast-changing situation.
+Every effort has been made to ensure that this information is accurate up to 10th December 2020 from the information currently available, however, this is a fast-changing situation.
 Leeds Beckett University does not accept responsibility for any inaccurate or out of date information in this factsheet, which is a guide only and not a statement of entitlement.

 If you have lost your job or you are not currently working and your employer cannot afford to pay you, they may be able to class you as a ‘furloughed worker’.
 Under this scheme, your employer can claim a grant from the government for up to 80% of your wages, up to a monthly cap of £2,500.
 Employees on zero-hour contracts are also included so it is worth getting in touch with your employer and see if they can help.
 You will need to have started your job before March 19th 2020 and have been on the PAYE payroll before this date.